 Procedures and Activities

-Appropriate water management is critical to the region.
-Research is targeted to test alternative irrigation practices, including delivery methods and alternate sources of water, conduct irrigation audits, develop drought tolerant species, and evaluate performance of turfgrasses under poor quality irrigation.
-The states of AZ, CA, CO, NE, NM, NV, TX, UT, and WA routinely experience drought and WERA011 members in this region are conducting research under water-limiting conditions.
-Salinity is a problem for many coastal states and other parts of the region where ground water is contaminated with salts.
-The impact of salinity stress on managed turfgrass is being evaluated in AZ, CA, CO, NM, NV, and TX.
-Alternative irrigation strategies are being tested in CO, NM, and UT and reclaimed water is being evaluated for its ability to sustain a healthy turf stand in AZ, CA, CO, Guam, and NV.
+Water shortages are common in the western United States and supplemental irrigation is often implemented to maintain plant health.
+There have been several technological advancements in several areas of turfgrass management including irrigation systems that positively impact and minimize water use.
+Further research is conducted to understand how management practices impact water use including the testing of new technologies; evaluation of alternative irrigation practices, including delivery methods and alternate sources of water; conducting irrigation audits; promoting drought tolerant species; evaluating performance of turfgrasses under poor quality irrigation; and understanding how soil health impacts turfgrass performance and water use.
+WERA11 committee members in AZ, CA, CO, NE, NM, NV, TX, UT, and WA conduct research under water-limiting conditions, a common abiotic stress in those states.
+In coastal states and in other regions where groundwater is contaminated by salts, salinity stress is common.
+Researchers are evaluating managed turfgrass when exposed to salinity stress in AZ, CA, CO, NM, NV, and TX.
+Alternative irrigation strategies are being tested in CO, NM, and UT and reclaimed water is being evaluated for its ability to sustain a healthy turf stand in AZ, CA, CO, and NV.

 Expected Outcomes and Impacts

 - Implement cooperative research to address broader regional research goals such as water quality and conservation.

 - Enhance educational opportunities to increase awareness of optimal turfgrass management practices, reduced-input management strategies, and new technologies.

 - Meet annually to coordinate research and extension efforts throughout the region, identify specific regional issues such as emergent pest problems.